kdegeek/kiln_docker/libs/core/README.md

 print(f"Output: {response.output.output}")

 # Step 4 (optional): Load the task from disk and print the results.
-#  This will only work if the task was loaded from disk, or you called task.save_to_file() before invoking the adapter (epemerial tasks don't save their result to disk)
+#  This will only work if the task was loaded from disk, or you called task.save_to_file() before invoking the adapter (ephemeral tasks don't save their result to disk)
 task = datamodel.Task.load_from_file(tmp_path / "test_task.kiln")
 for run in task.runs():
     print(f"Run: {run.id}")